 The Tuesday meetings are not held during school holidays.

-Please put the date on your calendar and respond right away to email invitations.
+Please respond to email invitations.

 Participants in the Youth Group are asked to complete and return Form 6 – Youth Group Registration.
 Parents are asked to sign up to cook dinner on at least two nights during the year.
 So that we can reimburse parents, we ask for donations for meals of $7 per night, or $70 per semester (checks to “Setauket Presbyterian Church” or “SPC”).